jonthorell/PirateIsland/README.md

 * run.py, starts the game and initializes everything.
 The main game loop is also here
 * create.py, creates the lists and dicts the game uses to keep track of things
-* welcome.py, shows initial help and background at game starts
+* welcome.py, shows initial help and background at game start
 * functions.py, the file where all the game logic takes place

 * The project uses two global variables.
 Maybe not ideal but I settled for that due to:
   * They are used in many functions (and some functions called by other functions) so it made sense to me to have them as globals
   * For the most part the functions only need to read the value of the global variable, so the risk of variable-value conflict is small
-  * The project does not rely on external libraries and/or frameworks so external "thing" will not introduce a variable of the same name
+  * The project does not rely on external libraries and/or frameworks so external "things" will not introduce a variable of the same name

 ## Flowcharts and discussion of game-logic